johnmutuma5/vim-editor/README.md

 ### Add symbolic links for necessary files
 In the root directory for this repo, run `zsh ./create-sym-links.sh`.
-Ignore missing directory for ale linters pmd.
+Ignore missing directory for ale linters pmd; it should be created once vim plugins have been installed.

 This will help to make sure that set up and configuration files such as:
 - .vimrc